openfaas/faasd/docs/MULTIPASS.md

     sed "s/ssh-rsa.*/$(cat $HOME/.ssh/id_*.pub)/" cloud-config.txt | multipass launch --name faasd --cloud-init -
     ```

-    This can also be done manually, just replace the 2nd line of the `cloud-config.txt` with the coPntents of your public ssh key, usually either `~/.ssh/id_rsa.pub` or `~/.ssh/id_ed25519.pub`
+    This can also be done manually, just replace the 2nd line of the `cloud-config.txt` with the contents of your public ssh key, usually either `~/.ssh/id_rsa.pub` or `~/.ssh/id_ed25519.pub`

     ```
     ssh_authorized_keys: